 (Please note that application requirements and procedures may change without prior notice.
 Check with Health Sciences Division and/or website for updates prior to applying.)

-In addition to the general admission requirements of the College, application to the Associate Degree Nursing program requires:
+In addition to the general admission requirements of the College, application to the Nursing Program requires:

-- 2.5 grade point average (GPA) calculated on completed academic core courses and;
+- 2.5 grade point average (GPA) calculated on completed academic core courses (Calculator for Core GPA) and;

 - current or previous Southern Union students must have a minimum 2.0 GPA or higher at SUSCC.